 CONCLUSION

 In this review, we have summarized the intricate relationship between DM and PC.
 Long-standing diabetes is considered as a risk factor for development of PC.
 On the other side, NOD in an elderly patient can be a manifestation of underlying PC.
 Though the exact mechanism remains to be eluded in future studies, the mechanism of the development of NOD in PC involves both IR and islet cell dysfunction.
-Diabetes has also been suggested to have an overall unfavourable effect on the overall survival of patients with PC.
+Diabetes has also been suggested to have an unfavourable effect on the overall survival of patients with PC.

 Early detection of PC in a patient with DM is of utmost important and is a clinically challenging task.
 PC has a low prevalence in both general population and diabetes subjects.
 Thus, devising a strategy to screen diabetes population for PC is the need of the hour.
 There is an urgent need for a clinically useful and cost-effective screening tool to detect PC among patients with long-standing diabetes.
 The epiphenomenon of NOD can subserve as a potential clue along with recent onset worsening of glycaemic control and a continued weight loss.
 Apart from clinical pointers, many biomarkers have also been found to differentiate PC related DM from the commoner T2DM.
 Moreover, different clinical and biochemical parameters have been combined to develop different screening tools.
 Proper screening and early recognition of PC can improve the outcome of this devastating neoplasm.